Clipsy Try Clipsy

 4. Edit and refine.
 Review the generated text for accuracy.
 Fix any errors and adjust timing as needed.

 5. Customize styling.
-Choose your preferred font, color, size, and position.
+Pick your font, color, size, and position.
 Make sure the subtitles are readable against your video content.

 6. Export without watermark.
 Download your finished video.
-The output is clean, with no logos, watermarks, or branding of any kind.
+The output is clean: no logos, no watermarks, no branding of any kind.

 Quality Tips for Subtitle Videos

-Adding subtitles to your videos should be simple, free, and produce professional results.
-By choosing the right tool — specifically one that does not penalize free users with watermarks — you can create clean, captioned videos that look polished on any platform.
+Adding subtitles should be simple, free, and look professional.
+Pick a tool that doesn't penalize free users with watermarks and you'll get clean, captioned videos that look polished on any platform.